uploadcare/uploadcare-php-example/README.md

 ### Files and file info

 If you have any files in your project, you can see your files in root (`/`) route or with `app:file-info [file-id]` command.
 Examples in `src/Command/FileInfoCommand.php` (console) and `src/Controller/FileInfoController.php` (web).

+## Store file

+This option has a sense when You upload file with `0` option in "Store" field.
+Anyway, you can call `store` method on any file.
+Example in `StoreFileController`.

+## Delete file

+You can delete any of your files from `file-info` screen.
+Example in `DeleteFileController`.

+## Batch store files

+You can apply the "Store" operation for all (or part) of your files.
+See `/batch-store` route and `BatchStoreController` for examples.

+## Batch delete files

+You can delete all or part of you files with "Batch delete" operation.
+See `/batch-delete` route and `BatchDeleteController` for examples.